open-telemetry/oteps/text/0156-columnar-encoding.md

 The `record` attribute is a binary representation of the Arrow RecordBatch.

-By storing Arrow buffers in a protobuf field of type 'bytes' we can leverage the zero-copy capability of some Protobuf implementations (e.g. C++, Java, Rust) in order to get the most out of Arrow (relying on zero-copy ser/deser framework).
+By storing Arrow buffers in a protobuf field of type 'bytes' we can leverage the zero-copy capability of some protobuf implementations (e.g. C++, Java, Rust) in order to get the most out of Arrow (relying on zero-copy ser/deser framework).

 > Note: By default, ZSTD compression is enabled at the Arrow IPC level in order to benefit from the best compression